Murder of Joey Fischer: Relationship with girlfriend

 Fischer and Cristina often did outdoor activities together, but Fischer's stepmother thought they were only friends.
 She said that she never saw them hold hands or behave in a way that suggested intimacy.
 According to his friends, Fischer went with Cristina to South Padre Island, Texas, during spring break and had sex with her in her parents' condominium.
 They said that he did not brag about it, and in fact seemed to regret his decision.
 Cristina denied this ever happened.
 Later that year they attended St. Joe's prom together.
 In June 1992, Fischer broke up with Cristina; he told one of his friends that their relationship was only physical, and he did not feel an emotional attachment to her.
-Fischer had given Cristina his ring while they were dating, and once they broke up he asked her to return it.
+Fischer had given Cristina his class ring while they were dating, and once they broke up he asked her to return it.
 Cristina refused.

 During the first weeks of the summer, Cisneros called Fischer several times and asked him why he had broken up with her daughter.
 He told her Cristina was very kind, but he wanted to be single and date other girls.
 Cisneros then called Fischer's father, Buddy, and asked him why his son had broken up with Cristina.
 Fischer was angry that Cristina did not return his ring, and wrote a letter to her saying that he wanted his ring in ten days, or he would take action.
 Cisneros then called Buddy and told him she wanted to talk about his son's ring and other things; both agreed to meet at a Burger King.
 Cisneros asked Buddy why Fischer broke up with Cristina, and Buddy said that was between his son and her.
 He said his son was old enough to make his own decisions, and that he would not get involved.
 Cisneros then asked him if he knew Fischer drank, and he responded that at his son's age it was not uncommon to drink.
 Cisneros then said she had seen Fischer drunk once before, but his father responded by saying if he had been drunk before, it was not in his presence.
 Sex never came up in the conversation.
 Buddy told Cisneros he would speak to his son about acting like a gentleman; Cisneros promised to return Fischer's ring.
 Buddy recalled the meeting was awkward but friendly.